-Fluctuating Finite Element Analysis is a new molecular modelling technique, built from the ground-up to support systems that are larger and more complex than those modelled by atomistic molecular dynamics.
+Fluctuating Finite Element Analysis is a new molecular modelling algorithm, designed to support systems that are larger and more complex than those modelled by atomistic molecular dynamics.
 Instead of modelling biological systems as a collection of connected atoms, it models them as 3D volumes comprised of tetrahedrons.
 Unlike previous coarse-grained models, the models FFEA generates are visco-elastic continuum solids.
 Unlike other applications of Finite Element Analysis, these systems are subject to thermal fluctuations.

 - Kinetic state changes can be simulated together with the continuum model to account for conformational changes and binding events.

 - Conversion tools for EM density data and atomistic structures into FFEA simulations.